varsha-2005/webserver/README.md

 # AIM:

-To develop a simple webserver to serve html programming pages.
+To develop a simple webserver to display about top five programming languages.

 ## DESIGN STEPS: